Western Meadowlark

 Diet

 Mostly insects and seeds.
-Majority of diet consists of insects, especially in summer, when it eats many beetles, grasshoppers, crickets, caterpillars, ants, true bugs, and others; also spiders, snails, sowbugs.
+The majority of the Western Meadowlark's diet consists of insects, especially in summer, when it eats many beetles, grasshoppers, crickets, caterpillars, ants, true bugs, and others; also spiders, snails, sowbugs.
 Seeds and waste grain make up about one-third of annual diet, and are eaten especially in fall and winter.

 Nesting

 Male sings to defend nesting territory.
 One male may have more than one mate.
-In courtship, male faces female, puffs out chest feathers and points bill straight up to show off black "V," spreads tail widely, and flicks wings.
-Nest: Placed on the ground, in areas with dense cover of grass, in a small hollow or depression in ground.
+In courtship, the Western Meadowlark male faces the female, puffs out chest feathers, and points the bill straight up to show off the black "V," spreads the tail widely, and flicks the wings.
+Nest: Placed on the ground, in areas with dense cover of grass, in a small hollow or depression in the ground.
 Nest (built by female) is a domed structure with the entrance on the side, made of grass stems interwoven with the surrounding growth.
 Usually has narrow trails or "runways" leading to nest through the grass.

 Conservation